 - 12 slices thick white bread

-- 6 tbsp dijon mustard
+- 6 tablespoon dijon mustard

 - ¾ cup bulldog sauce

 - Prepare the crab croquettes.
-Melt 2 tbsp butter in a large saute pan over medium heat.
+Melt 2 tablespoon butter in a large saute pan over medium heat.
 Add the chopped onions and saute until softened, about 5 minutes.
 Add ¼ cup flour, stirring to combine.
 Add the milk and simmer for 2 minutes, stirring frequently.
 Stir in the crab and lemon juice and season the mixture with salt and pepper.
 Remove from heat and let cool completely.

 - Shape the crab mixture into 6 patties, about ½ cup each.
 Carefully dredge the crab cakes in flour, shaking off the excess.
 Dip them in the egg, making sure to coat both sides then coat with the seasoned panko.
 Lay the crab cakes on the prepared sheet pan.
 Spray the crab cakes with a generous amount of cooking spray and bake in the oven for 20 minutes, flipping them over halfway through.